The freedom to roam: rediscovering nature in Swedish Lapland

 “Here, we leave enough berries for the birds”.

 It’s a refreshing approach to consumerism, particularly coming from London where plastic-wrapped food can be bought and disposed of just as quickly without a second thought.
 As we discover, foraging and sustainability are fundamental to life in Sweden, and this won’t be the last time we hear Caroline’s words echoed while we’re here.

-A centuries-old Swedish tradition called Alleemansrätten (“every man’s right”) grants everybody the freedom to roam the forests and forage for wild fare – on the condition that nature isn’t disturbed or destroyed.
+A centuries-old Swedish law called Alleemansrätten (“every man’s right”) grants everybody the freedom to roam the forests and forage for wild fare - on the condition that nature isn’t disturbed or destroyed.
 It’s a necessity turned cherished part of Swedish identity.
 Game of Thrones jokes aside, winter is coming soon, and everyone here knows that survival is dependent on looking out for each other.

 It echoes the ways of the indigenous Sami people, who have roamed the Arctic region with their reindeer for thousands of years.
 Lapland (Sápmi in their own language) is their home, and they are its guardians.
 At the essence of their rich culture is living from the land; hunting, fishing, and gathering are in their blood.
 But so is resourcefulness, and never wasting a skerrick of mother nature’s provisions.

 Most people up north hunt, fish, and grow their own produce with pride.
 We’re taken on a tour of the Northern Lights Guesthouse owner in Harads, Annika’s, veggie patch, and are surprised to see Asparagus growing so close to the Arctic Circle.
 She laughs and says that no one ever believes it grows up here either.